 1. I do not like the hunting of animals.
 2. We do not like the shooting of rhino in South Africa.
-3. The vicious killing of the rhino shocked everyone.
-4. The giggling of the girls annoyed their teacher.
-5. The awful wailing of the dog carried on all night.
+A gerund is a noun formed from a 3.
+The vicious killing of the rhino shocked everyone.
+4. The giggling of the girls annoyed their teacher. verb by adding "ing", 5.
+The awful wailing of the dog carried on all night.
 6. The bad driving on the M1 caused an accident.